mochajs/mocha/docs/index.md

 ## Pending Tests

-"Pending"--as in "someone should write these test cases eventually"--test-cases are simply those _without_ a callback:
+"Pending"--as in "someone should write these test cases eventually"--test-cases are those _without_ a callback:

 ```js
 describe('Array', function() {